Electronic Commerce Directive 2000: United Kingdom

+Liability of breach of these conditions gives rise to an action for Breach of statutory duty.
+A court order may be given for access to terms and conditions of which the consumer has already consented.
+Where the consumer has not been informed in the correct manner of the procedure to amend errors in orders and they have made errors, the contract can be rescinded.

+Reg 12 provides that a contractual offer occurs when the order is sent.
+Richards construes reg 11(2) as providing that the acknowledgement screen will constitute a contractual acceptance.
+Instantaneous Communication here is in line with that discussed by Lord Denning in Entores Ltd v Miles Far East Corporation and so communication is effect when received or when it can reasonably be deemed to have been received.

 Material scope

 The e-Commerce Directive does not apply to the field of taxation, the field of data protection, gambling, questions relating to agreements or practices governed by cartel law, activities of notaries and similar professions which involve the exercise of public authority and the representation of a client and defense of his interests before the courts.

 Internal market clause

 The internal market clause in article 3 of the e-Commerce Directive is one of the key principle of the e-Commerce Directive.
 This article establishes the country of origin principle, also referred to as the Single Market clause, which ensures the freedom to provide online services across the Single Market.
 This principle provides that online service providers are subject to the rules of the Member State in which they are established and not the rules of the Member State where the service is accessible.
 Member States in which the online service provider provides its services must therefore refrain from applying national legislation.

 Derogations to this principle are possible on a strict case-by-case basis under the conditions set out in Article 3 e-Commerce Directive, also referred to as the notification mechanism.
 Under this mechanism, a Member State has to take the following steps when it intends to act against an information society service established in another Member State: